metaist/pdfmerge/README.markdown

     $ python setup.py install

-Alternatively, you can just use the `pdfmerge.py` wherever you want.
+Alternatively, you can just copy and use `pdfmerge.py`.

 ## Questions, Comments, and Issues
 Use the [Issues tab to let us know](github-issues).